Steven Galloway (writer): Sexual and physical assault accusations & defamation lawsuit

 In November 2015, UBC announced that Galloway was suspended from his position with pay because allegations, which were not specified in the announcement, had been made against him.
 The Faculty Association of UBC criticized the institution for announcing the suspension, stating it was an invasion of privacy.
 From December to April, Mary Ellen Boyd, a former Justice of the Supreme Court of British Columbia conducted an investigation on behalf of UBC.
 In June 2016, Galloway was fired from the university; in announcing Galloway's termination, university spokesperson Philip Steenkamp cited "a record of misconduct that resulted in an irreparable breach of trust".
 The nature of the misconduct was not made public at the time.
 The Canadian Press spoke with five of the people who had filed complaints against Galloway, and found that complaints included alleged "sexual harassment, bullying, threats and an incident in which Galloway is accused of slapping a student".

 In November 2016, a large group of Canadian authors, including Margaret Atwood and Yann Martel, signed an open letter, written by Joseph Boyden, criticizing UBC for carrying out its investigation in secret and denying Galloway the right to due process.
 Some of the authors, including Miriam Toews and Wayne Johnston, later withdrew their names and support.
 The letter caused controversy in the Canadian literary community, with some accusing the signatories of taking Galloway's side over that of his accusers.

 In December 2016, Galloway revealed that he had had an affair with a student, for which he apologized.
-Galloway's lawyer stated that after an exhaustive review of the whole of the evidence, Madame Justice Boyd found on a balance of probabilities that Galloway had not committed sexual assault and that Boyd had dismissed several other allegations of misconduct against him as well, including all of the allegations brought by additional complainants.
+According to Galloway's lawyer Dan Burnett, Madame Justice Boyd conducted an exhaustive review of the whole of the evidence and found on a balance of probabilities that Galloway had not committed sexual assault; Boyd also dismissed several other allegations of misconduct against Galloway including all of the allegations brought by additional complainants.
 In 2018, UBC was forced to pay Galloway $167,000 for violating his privacy rights and damaging his reputation.
 On July 13, 2018, Galloway published an essay in the Toronto National Post asserting that he was "not a monster," despite what he felt had been a coordinated campaign to paint him as such, and revealed that the woman who had accused him of assault was the one with whom he had had the affair.
 Steenkamp told a local newspaper the same day, however, that the dismissal was "fully justified" and that the sexual allegations against Galloway were not the only issues the university had considered.

 This comment was ruled to be a breach of the confidentiality agreement, which forbade public comments on the reasons for Galloway's dismissal.